dmbarbour/glas/docs/GlasApps.md

 Performance of transaction machines depends heavily on incremental computing.
 Instead of always recomputing a transaction from the start, the system can rollback and recompute based on changes in the environment.
 More precision is feasible by tracking dataflow dependencies within a program.
 Because incremental computing is pervasively assumed, programmers can avoid the complexities of explicit cache management.
 This optimization requires compiler support and some careful design of the effects API to simplify precise change detection.

-Transaction machines can dynamically 'fork' a transaction into many smaller ones.
-This is based on an observation that repeating a non-deterministic transaction with fair choice is logically equivalent to repeating a set of transactions, one for each choice.
-Thus, we introduce a 'fork' effect that makes a fair, non-deterministic choice.
-In conjunction with incremental computing, this essentially expands a single transaction into a dynamic set.
+Transactions can be forked to support task-based concurrency.
+This is based on an observation that repeating a non-deterministic transactions with fair choice is logically equivalent to repeating a deterministic transaction, one for each choice.
+By requesting a stable, non-deterministic choice from the environment, we can partition the transaction.

 Transaction machines provide a partial solution for runtime software update, enabling atomic transition and simulation of transitions.
 However, we'll also need versioned state models and code to transition between data versions.

 ### Transaction Model

 Transactions are readily modeled using Glas programs.
-Hierarchical transactions and 'abort' are implicit to backtracking and failure.
+Hierarchical transactions and 'abort' are implicit with backtracking and failure.
 Essentially, every try/then/else condition becomes a transaction.
-However, we do need an effect for forking.
+A remaining question is how best to model forks.

+The simplest solution is to support effectful requests of the form `fork:N` that responds with a number between 0 and N-1, or choosing from a list or dict parameter.
+In this model, every fork request is independent.
 A viable effects API:

-* **fork:\[Set, Of, Values\]** - Response is a fairly chosen, non-deterministic value from a set.
+* **fork:N** - Response is a fairly chosen, non-deterministic number smaller than N.
 * *environment effects* - additional requests to observe or manipulate environment.

-For 'fork', fair choice can be randomized.
-However, we can optimize stable forks as replicating the transaction.
-Fork becomes the foundation for task-based, concurrent division of labor.

-The greater challenge is to develop a nice environment model with the properties we want.

-## Synchronous Syntax

-Individual transactions will normally use asynchronous effects.
-For example, if we have a network socket, we cannot send a request then wait for a response within the same transaction.
-The request will only be sent when the transaction commits, and the response will only be available to a future transaction.

-However, it is feasible to develop a syntax that is evaluated across multiple transactions.
-The implementation could use a state machine to switch to the correct code for a given step.
-Each could be implemented as a transaction.

-A procedural loop would essentially generate a cyclic state machine.
-However, this design would have some intriguing properties compared to conventional procedural loops: waits would still be implicit to a procedural step aborting, reduced requirements for explicit locks, external access to view or influence application state.
+Fork can be implemented by randomization.
+However, the assumption is that the system will optimize stable forks by replicating a transaction for each fork.
+If you want random numbers, that should be a separate effect.

+*Aside:* An intriguing alternative is to fork implicitly based on sampling of non-deterministic or probabilistic variables in the environment.
+When a variable is sampled multiple times within the transaction, subsequent reads would be consistent with the first read.
+However, implicit fork is troublesome because it's difficult to track dependency relationships between variables.

+### Multi-Transaction Programs

+Assume a program in a direct style sends a remote HTTP request then waits for the response.
+If we attempt to express this as a single transaction, we'll attempt to wait for a response even before the request is committed.
+Thus, to implement this program using transaction machines requires two separate transactions: one to send request, another to await response.

+We could dispatch based on a state machine.
+I.e. after sending the request, set state to waiting.
+In waiting state, the transaction reads a response, aborting if the response is not available yet.
+This state machine would be generated by 'compiling' the direct style program.

+There are several benefits to treating transaction machines as a compilation target.
+First, programs retain lightweight access to transactions, albeit with typefully restricted effects.
+Second, waiting for conditions based on abort is expressive and composable compared to conventional lock-based approaches.
+Third, program state remains externalized and accessible for extension, repair, or reset.

+Of course, there are also some costs.
+For example, unless state machine is explicit in program, it may be unclear how state should transfer to an updated version of a program.

-## Context Specific Environments
+## Context Specific Effects

 Glas programs can support several environment models via different effects APIs.
 For example, we could have a specific set of requests for web-apps oriented around document object model and XMLHttpRequest, another for console apps oriented around files and streams.

-Developing a few context-specific environments for common cases would be an effective way to get started with Glas systems.
+Developing a few context-specific effects models for common cases - notably, web-apps, web-servers, console-apps - would be an effective way to get started with Glas systems.
 We can always explicitly develop adapters between contexts using the 'with' context combinator.

 It is feasible to implement adapters for effects, e.g. to support porting code between contexts.